1. Information Collected

 7. Access and Choice

-If you receive email or other communications for us and wish to opt-out, please email us at firstname.lastname@example.org with a subject line “opt-out.”
+- • Communications.
+If you receive email or other communications (including print) from us and wish to opt-out, please email us at firstname.lastname@example.org with a subject line “opt-out” or call us at (855) 845-3663.
 Please provide specific information about what address you wish to opt-out.

 TAF has certain programs that provide support to children under the age of 13 (each a “Child” and collectively, “Children”).
 As a result, we may collect certain Personal Information about children under the age of 13 from the child’s parents or legal guardians (collectively, “Parents”).
 The Children’s Online Privacy Protection Act of 1998 (“COPPA”) requires us to inform Parents about our practices for collecting, using, and disclosing Personal Information about Children.